eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 The communication middleware is responsible for establishing a secure communication channel.

 Tags:
+- AgentManager
 - CommunicationMiddleware

 Needs:
 - impl

-#### Agent supports insecure communication
-`swdd~agent-supports-insecure-communication~1`

-Status: approved

-When the user starts the Ankaios agent with the arguments `-k` or `--insecure` and the Ankaios agent initializes the communication middleware, then the Ankaios agent shall instruct the communication middleware to use an insecure communication channel.

-Comment:
-Communicating over insecure channels is convenient during an evaluation or a development phase.

-Tags:
-- CommunicationMiddleware

-Needs:
-- impl
-- stest

 #### Agent fails upon missing pem file paths or insecure flag
-`swdd~agent-exits-with-error-upon-missing-pem-file-paths-or-insecure-flag~1`
+`swdd~agent-fails-on-missing-pem-file-paths-or-insecure-flag~1`

 Status: approved

-When the user starts the Ankaios agent without providing the cli arguments for the mTLS PEM file paths or the insecure mode, then the Ankaios agent shall:
+When the user starts the Ankaios agent without specifying the cli arguments for the mTLS PEM file paths and the insecure cli argument, then the Ankaios agent shall:
 * exit with a non zero exit code
 * output an error message containing the reason and a help message